-Most Obstetricians are heavily focused on caring for their patients and don’t have time to implement a website and search engine optimisation (SEO) strategy for their clinic.
+Most Obstetricians, like any medical professionals, are heavily focused on caring for their patients and don’t have time to implement a website and search engine optimisation (SEO) strategy for their clinic.

 Google search optimisation is a great way for Obstetricians to drive new patients to their clinic as:

 - 7% of Google’s daily searches were health related (estimated by Google Health boss David Feinberd);

 - Every month expected mothers search in Google to find Obstetricians; and

 - A Google My Business survey found that the average business is found in 1,009 searches per month, with 84% of these coming from discovery searches.

 - Simple tweaks you can make to increasing your ranking in Google and traffic to your clinic website;

 - More about how a professional SEO campaign should be run in order to help you screen out bad SEO providers.